nupoorrkumbar/nupoorrkumbar/README.md

 # Hi, I’m Nupoor

 I’m a **Data Science graduate student at the University of Houston** with 7+ years of professional experience in software engineering.
-My focus areas include **machine learning, NLP, and automation** — bridging engineering discipline with advanced analytics.
+My focus areas include **machine learning, NLP, automation and visualization** — bridging engineering discipline with advanced analytics.

 ---